2i2c-org/infrastructure/docs/sre-guide/scratch-storage.md

 In addition to the disk size, there are two more metrics that we care about and we can configure: the volume IOPS and the volume throughput.

 By default, with an EBS gp3 volume, we get 3,000 IOPS and 125 MB/s throughput at no additional cost.
-For an additional fee, these defaults can be configured up to 80,000 IOPS and 2,000 MB/s throughput for a gp3volume per https://aws.amazon.com/ebs/general-purpose.
+For an additional fee, these defaults can be configured up to 80,000 IOPS and 2,000 MB/s throughput for a gp3 volume per https://aws.amazon.com/ebs/general-purpose.

 ```{important}
 HOWEVER, the overall performance of an EBS volume is bounded by the instance type's performance limits, or the aggregated performance of its attached volumes, whichever is smaller.